Trinity researcher Dr Hitesh Tewari is exploring a number of ways in which blockchain technology can pave the way for data privacy.

 Since then, the Bitcoin protocol, which has an immutable and distributed blockchain at its core, has inspired others to produce many blockchain-based cryptocurrencies and tokens.

-From there, new concepts continued to evolve, from smart contracts locked in the blockchain to non-fungible tokens that could represent real-world items such as artwork and real estate.
+From there, new concepts continued to evolve, from smart contracts locked in the blockchain to Irreplaceable icons They can represent real-world items such as artwork and real estate.

 While the latter is right Treat with skepticismThe core blockchain technology is a powerful tool as we move forward in the field of digital transformation.